 Since we do not own any of our facilities, our capital expenditure requirements primarily relate to the purchase of computers, management systems, furniture, and leasehold improvements to support our operations.
 Direct facility and equipment costs billed to clients are not treated as capital expenses.
-Our capital expenditures for the three months ended June 30, 2020 and 2019 were \$20.1 million and \$27.3 million, respectively.
+Our capital expenditures for the six months ended September 30, 2020 and 2019 were \$38.1 million and \$60.0 million, respectively.
 The decrease in capital expenditures reflects a shift away from facilities investment towards technology and tools needed to support the virtual work environment.
-Additionally, we continue to modernize our corporate information technology infrastructure, including to prepare for the implementation of a new financial management system.
-We expect capital expenditures to decrease in the near term and overall in fiscal 2021 as compared to fiscal 2020.
+Additionally, we continue to modernize our corporate information technology infrastructure and are in the rigorous testing phase prior to the implementation of a new financial management system.
+We believe we are on track for a successful implementation in the next fiscal year, which will support the Company's growth into the future.
+We expect capital expenditures to decrease in the second half of fiscal 2021 as compared to the second half of fiscal 2020.
 Given the uncertainty surrounding the COVID-19 outbreak, we may adjust our capital expenditures in fiscal 2021 to support our business operations as we further develop our long term strategy on a safe return to work.